Update: check the latest version of Comodo’s free mobile security app

 The good news is that yesterday, Russian law enforcement reported an arrest in the case.
 Russian authorities charged 2 Russian citizens, 16 and 23 year olds, in a scheme to compromise email accounts and using Phishing attacks to gain control of a user’s iPhone.
 It is not clear if the two are the only perpetrators or if there are accomplices or copycats.

-It is clear that hackers and fraudsters are increasingly targeting mobile platforms.TEST YOUR EMAIL SECURITY
+It is clear that hackers and fraudsters are increasingly targeting mobile platforms can be averted using android antivirus app.TEST YOUR EMAIL SECURITY